gsferreira/Sandra.Snow.SnowTemplate/Snow/_posts/2020-05-07-a-simple-way-to-build-your-javascript-tests-data.md

 There's a pattern that I especially like when I'm doing this is C#.
 [The Builder Pattern](https://ardalis.com/improve-tests-with-the-builder-pattern-for-test-data).

 The builder pattern is an elegant solution to the problem and I really like it.
-But, is it the simple solution for JavaScript?
+But, is it a simple solution for JavaScript?

 <!--excerpt-->